Noncommutative mirror symmetry for punctured surfaces: -categories

 An $\cA_{\infty}$-category is called \emph{strictly unital} if for every object $X$ there is an element $\id_X \in \Hom_\cC(X,X)$ of degree 0 such that \begin{itemize} \item $\mu(a,\id_X)=a$ if $a$ is a homomorphism with source $X$ and $\mu_2(1_X,a)=a$ is a homomorphism with target $X$. \item $\mu(a_1,\dots,a_n)=0$ if $n\ne 2$ and one of the $a_i=\id_X$. \end{itemize} If $\mu_i=0$ for all $i\ne 2$ a strictly unital $\cA_\infty$-category is the same as a $\Z_2$-graded ordinary category.
 If $\mu_i=0$ for all $i\ge 3$ we get a dg-category.

-\begin{aside} Just like for ordinary categories we define an $\cA_\infty$-algebra as an $\cA_\infty$-category with one object and identifying the algebra with the hom-space from this object to itself.
-We can turn any $\cA_\infty$-category into an $\cA_\infty$-algebra by taking the direct sum of all hom spaces in the original category and extending the products multilinearly and setting products of maps that do not concatenate zero. \end{aside}
+\begin{aside} Just like for ordinary categories we define an $\cA_\infty$-algebra as an $\cA_\infty$-category with one object and identify the algebra with the hom-space from this object to itself.
+We can turn any $\cA_\infty$-category into an $\cA_\infty$-algebra by taking the direct sum of all hom-spaces in the original category and extending the products multilinearly and setting products of maps that do not concatenate zero. \end{aside}

 An \emph{$\cA_\infty$-functor} $\cF: \cA\to \cB$ between two $\cA_\infty$-categories consists of \begin{itemize} \item a map $\cF_0: \Ob \cA \to \Ob \cB$ \item for each sequence of $k+1$ objects $X_0,\dots X_k\in \Ob\cA$ a linear map of degree $1-k$